GoncaloABdaSilva/MastersThesis/Source Code/README.md

 ## Notebook Creation and Configuration
 After uploading both the code and datasets, go to Kaggle's homepage, select "Code", and click "+ New Notebook" to create a notebook.
 All training is executed within this notebook, while using Kaggle's free computational resources.
 To use the uploaded files, click "+ Add input", filter by "Your Work" and "Datasets" to reveal all your datasets, and press the "+" button on those to be used.
+TO use public datasets (such as "ImageNet 1000 (mini)"), do not select "Your Work".

 For dual-GPU training (16GB x2), under the notebook's name go to "Settings", "Accelerator", "GPU T4 x2".
 These resources are limited to 30 hours per week.
 You can check your weekly quota by going to Kaggle's homepage and clicking on the icon on the top right corner.
 The file [notebook_example.ipynb](https://github.com/GoncaloABdaSilva/MastersThesis/blob/3d9007e7450842499506f1f5639a5c61f46a4643/Source%20Code/notebook_example.ipynb) contains the code used to start training , as well as an example of what it prints while running.
 Copy the code cells to your notebook.